NASP–ERT Minority Scholarship Program

 Students enrolled in doctoral programs will not be considered for this scholarship award.
 Only those students enrolled in specialist level (or equivalent) school psychology training programs will be considered.

-Note: If your graduation date falls between December 2012 - August 2013, you are ineligible to apply.
+Note: If your graduation date falls before December 2016, you are ineligible to apply.